Get in Touch

 • Body language

-• The signals you send to others
+• Signals you send to others

 • It's not WHAT you say, It's HOW you say it

-• Presenting your case with impact,
+• Presenting your case with impact

 Example/Exercise